vwt-digital/cloudbuilder-unittest/README.md

 Typically this container would run as a custom build step in a Cloud Build pipeline after preparing a deployment directory, but before actually deploying it to Google App Engine.

+It will copy the provided directory into a temporary directory to run the test in and install dependencies, so it will not pollute the original directory.

 ```
 - name: 'gcr.io/$PROJECT_ID/cloudbuilder-unittest'
   args: ['/workspace/my-app-deployment-dir']